bgoya/seam-carving/README.md

 Academic project focused on content-aware image resizing using Seam Carving algorithms implemented in C++ and Python.

-The project explores multiple algorithmic approaches - including brute force, backtracking and dynamic programming - to identify and remove low-energy seams while preserving the most relevant visual content of an image.
+The project explores brute force, backtracking and dynamic programming approaches to efficiently identify and remove low-energy seams from images.

-Developed as part of a university algorithms assignment, the project emphasizes optimization techniques, algorithmic analysis and efficient problem solving applied to image processing.

-## What I Learned
+## Overview

-Through this project I gained experience in:
+Seam carving is a content-aware image resizing technique that removes low-energy paths of pixels from an image while preserving its most relevant visual content.

+This project focuses on reducing PNG images by iteratively identifying and removing seams using different algorithmic strategies.

+## Algorithmic Approaches

+The project compares multiple strategies for solving the seam selection problem:

+- Brute Force
+- Backtracking
-- Dynamic programming optimization techniques
+- Dynamic Programming

-- Comparing algorithmic complexity across different approaches
-- Problem decomposition and recursive strategies
-- Image processing workflows
-- Implementing content-aware resizing systems
-- Translating theoretical algorithms into practical applications
+This comparison allowed us to analyze trade-offs between correctness, efficiency and scalability across increasingly optimized approaches.

+## How It Works

+1. Compute the image energy map
+2. Identify the minimum-energy seam
+3. Remove the seam from the image
+4. Repeat the process iteratively until reaching the desired width

 ## Technologies